sealingtech/EDCOP-ZEEK/README.md

 		* [CPU Pinning](#cpu-pinning)
 	* [Logstash Configuration](#logstash-configuration)
 	* [Redis Configuration](#redis-configuration)

 # Configuration Guide

 Within this configuration guide, you will find instructions for modifying Bro's helm chart.
 All changes should be made in the *values.yaml* file.
 Please share any bugs or features requests via GitHub issues.

 ## Image Repository

 This is the location of where the containers will be pulled from when deployed.
 If you're changing these values, make sure you use the full repository name.

 ```
 images:
-  bro: gcr.io/edcop-public/bro:2
+  bro: gcr.io/edcop-dev/mike-bro:5
-  logstash: docker.elastic.co/logstash/logstash:6.3.0
+  logstash: docker.elastic.co/logstash/logstash:6.4.2
   redis: redis:4.0.9
-  filebeat: docker.elastic.co/beats/filebeat:6.3.0
+  filebeat: docker.elastic.co/beats/filebeat:6.4.2
+  runner: gcr.io/edcop-public/runner:8
 ```

 ## Networks

 Bro only uses 2 interfaces because it can only be deployed in passive mode.
 By default, these interfaces are named *calico* and *passive*.

 useHostNetworking is used in situations where container networking is insufficient (such as the lack of SR-IOV).
 This allows the container to see all physical interfaces of the minions.
 This has some security concerns due to the fact that Bro now have access to all physical networking.
 When useHostNetworking is set, Bro will listen on the passive interface you identified in the [EDCOP-CONFIGURESENSORS](https://github.com/sealingtech/EDCOP-CONFIGURESENSORS) deployment.
 When useHostNetworking is specified, the container will still be joined to the Calico network, but the passive variable is ignored.